TarcanGul/tarcangul.github.io/src/pages/blogs/first-blog.md

 tags: ["Jackbox", "Spring Boot", "Electron", "React", "Javascript", "Postgres", "Java", "lila", "Websockets", "AWS"]
 ---

 Building online games is never easy.
 There are a lot of moving parts with building one.
 How do players access and join the game?
 More importantly, how do people interact with the game?
-There are a lot of questions to answer with building an online game before any implementation.
+There are a lot of questions to answer with building an online game.
 You can go in any direction you want.

 One of the online games I appreciate is [Jackbox](https://www.jackboxgames.com/).
 Jackbox is a fun game you can play with friends and family that allows anyone with a phone to participate.
-The good thing about this is that you don't need additional controllers (like you would in a console) or the system itself (like handheld systems or consoles).
+The good thing about Jackbox is that you don't need additional controllers (like you would in a console) or the system itself (like handheld systems or consoles).
 Only one person has a copy of the game, and they can start a game from their client for others to join via anything that can run a browser.

 For me, Jackbox is an intriguing system.
 It is something that puts accessibility in front of everything else, which I like.
 This inspired me to **try to** build a similar system that allows a client to start a game, and allow others to join and play the game.
 I called my project **Tarbox**.